versini-org/ui-components/packages/ui-bubble/README.md

-# @versini/ui-anchor
+# @versini/ui-bubble

-A simple anchor component for React.
+A simple bubble component for React.